mabhisheksingh/api-consolex/README.md

 ### GitHub Pages deployment

-Update `homepage` in `package.json` with your GitHub username (already set to `https://mabhisheksingh.github.io/api-consolex/`), then run:
+Update `homepage` in `package.json` to match the production URL (currently `https://postman.bharatai.space/`), then run:

 ```bash
 npm run deploy
 ```

 This script runs `npm run build` and publishes `dist/` to the `gh-pages` branch via `gh-pages`.

+### Custom domain configuration

+- Ensure `public/CNAME` contains your domain (`postman.bharatai.space`).
+- Set a `CNAME` DNS record pointing `postman.bharatai.space` to `mabhisheksingh.github.io`.
+- `vite.config.js` is configured with `base: '/'` so assets resolve correctly when served from the root of the custom domain.
+- After pushing to `gh-pages`, verify that GitHub Pages recognizes the custom domain in the repository settings.

 ## Project Structure